 -- All of the coursework, video lessons, handouts, techniques, and instructor access to change your dog's behavior in a positive way.

---Topical lesson discussions for a complete learning experience.
+--Topical live lesson discussions monthly for a complete learning experience.

 --Unlimited 5-day per week email access to an experienced instructor